barmalei/zebkit/src/jekyll/docs.ui.event.md

    * __Key events__ like key pressed, released and typed
    * __Pointer events__ like pointer pressed, released, clicked, moved, dragged and so on.
 Zebkit pointer events are unified, what means you work with the same event type nevertheless of input device: mouse, touch screen, pen.
    * __Focus events__ UI components can catch and lost focus.
 In this case it fires focus gained and lost events.
-   * __UI Component events__ UI components can update its metrics (size, location) and manage the children components set (add, remove, set).
+   * __UI Component events__ UI components can update its metrics (size, location) and manage the child components set (add, remove, set).

-The event type is handled following __overriding pattern__ instead of registering listeners via "on(...)/off(...)" methods call.
+The event type is handled following __overriding pattern__ instead of registering listeners via __"on(...)/off(...)"__ methods call.
 It is done to save resources, speeds up events handling and minimize possible memory leaks that are probable when you have to track listeners list.

 Overriding pattern applied to mentioned above UI events says that you have to override desired UI event handler method for the given UI component to start handling it.
 For instance, if you need to handle pointer released event do it as follow: